 The University of South Florida at St. Petersburg

 “How can I harm thee?
-Let me count the ways: physically, psychologically or emotionally, financially, and, I can cause you reputational harm.
+Let me count the ways.
+Physically.
+Psychologically or emotionally.
+Financially.
+And, I can cause you reputational harm.

 Physical harm is the easiest.
 It can be short-term, like, oh, being shoved out of the way and into a mud puddle by someone hurrying down the street.
 Or it can be long-term, like being injured in a car accident by a drunken driver.

 Psychological and emotional harm may not carry any visible scars.
 But, they are true harms.
 Emotional harm is the short-term version.
 When we feel offended or embarrassed or humiliated, it may be due to emotional harm.
-Instances of emotional harm can evolve into the more longer-lasting psychological harm.

 Psychological harm makes us feel unsure of our worth or lose confidence in ourselves; it can result from a trauma and haunt us from that point on.
 The tentative child or the volatile, explosive adult may be acting from a place of psychological harm.

 Financial harm is important too.
-If I take advantage of you being naïve about investments and convince you to put your life savings into some get rich quick scheme that fails, I’ve caused you harm.
+If I take advantage of you being naive about investments and convince you to put your life savings into some get rich quick scheme that fails, I’ve caused you harm.